 In addition to the purpose and content of accountability, a third overarching challenge is to consider the range of mechanisms of accountability and which actors are appropriately equipped to operate them.
 One key theme of the conference was the difference between external and internal accountability processes, a distinction which itself raises a number of issues.

 In relation to external processes, there are questions about how broadly constitutional accountability should be understood.
 As well as the role of classic constitutional institutions like Parliament and the courts which are in many ways ‘external’ to the government (or at least exercising functions which are institutionally distinct from the executive), how far are the roles of actors like the media, organised interest groups, or other stakeholders to be accommodated into constitutional analysis?
-Recent examples of external actors successfully exerting pressure on the government to re-consider its policy choices or revealing crucial departmental failings – for example Marcus Rashford’s free school meals campaign during the Covid-19 lockdowns or the Guardian’s exposure of the Windrush scandal – is evidence of the growing role of external players in supplementing or even challenging the more traditional legal and political institutions in the UK’s accountability framework.
+Recent examples of external actors successfully exerting pressure on the government to re-consider its policy choices or revealing crucial departmental failings – for example Marcus Rashford’s free school meals campaign during the Covid-19 lockdowns or the Guardian’s exposure of the Windrush scandal – might be taken as evidence of the growing role of external players in supplementing or even challenging the more traditional legal and political institutions in the UK’s accountability framework.
 As a consequence, we must ask how far these constitutional functions need to be incorporated into our understanding of the practice of accountability rather than treated as an add-on.
 This is vital not only because such external actors play a key constitutional role in holding traditional actors to account but because their own constitutional activity introduces questions about which accountability mechanisms should also apply to them.

 Similarly, the significance of internalising accountability values or practices within decision-making or administrative structures were discussed at the conference.
 Given the scale and complexity of modern government, the need for effective internal accountability is clear – but how easily is this observed or assessed, compared to the paradigmatic, and usually quite public, constitutional processes of parliamentary scrutiny and judicial review?
 Moreover, how are values of accountability made relevant in a decision-making matrix inevitably incorporating other targets and performance indicators?

 The external / internal distinction also prompts questions about the interaction between them: how can we make sure internal accountability is attuned and responsive to external accountability processes?
 What ‘external’ institutions might be capable of shifting internal constitutional culture?
 As one example, could this be within the remit of an Integrity and Ethics Commission of the kind proposed by the Labour party?
-And would the work of such an institution depend more on its constitutional profile and status, or its specific powers and functions?
+And would the work of such an institution depend more on its constitutional profile and status, or on its specific powers and functions?

 (iv) How do narratives of ‘safeguarding’ or ‘guardianship’ play out in the context of accountability?